streamlit/docs/content/streamlit-cloud/manage-your-app/index.md

 ### Add or remove dependencies

-You can add/remove dependencies at any point by updating `requirements.txt` (Python deps) or `packages.txt` (Debian deps) and doing a `git push` to your remote repo.
-This will cause Streamlit to detect there was a change in its dependencies, which will automatically trigger its installation.
+You can add/remove dependencies at any point by updating `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies) and committing the changes to your repository on GitHub.
+This will cause Streamlit Community Cloud to detect there was a change in your dependencies and automatically trigger (re)installation.

 It is best practice to pin your Streamlit version in `requirements.txt`.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).